 - Set aside your reservations if the team chooses a different course of action than the one you recommend. - You have an expressive personality, so keep in mind that negative energy from you can really drag down the team's morale.

 Connecting Commitment & Accountability

-Commitment gives team members the courage to hold one another accountable, knowing that they're asking their peers to live up to something they've already fully agreed to do.
+to live up to something they've already fully agreed to do.